vechain/docs/thor/learn/README.md

 Authority Masternode Operators, with the aligned interest in the development of VeChain ecosystem, maintain the VeChainThor protocol according to the Foundation's governance policy.
 PoA addresses enterprise' common concerns of inefficient upgrade and waste of energy.

 * Low computation power required to achieve the network security and consensus integrity
-* Controlled via the built-in smart contract, hard forks can be avoided in case authority mastemodes fail to upgrade
+* Controlled via the built-in smart contract, hard forks can be avoided in case authority mastenodes fail to upgrade
 * All Authority Masternode Operator identities are strictly verified by the Foundation

 ## Governance